Provided here are several examples of the type of problem you may be asked to solve during your M3 Challenge.

 Used with the permission of the Mathematical Association of America.

-Level 3: M3 Challenge Archives: Outstanding Solution Papers
+Level 3: M3 Challenge Archives: Past Problems and Outstanding Solution Papers

 Please note that the papers posted here are the solutions of the top six finishing teams in the 2015 M3 Challenge.
 The students completed these papers within the 14-hour time period allowed for the contest and were selected by the judges to receive an award.